More immigrants face deportation: What due process are they owed?

 Yes.
 In the realm of immigration enforcement, though, the process to which they are entitled is generally dictated by Congress.

-In criminal matters, noncitizens are afforded the same due-process protections as citizens.
+In criminal matters, noncitizens are afforded the same due process protections as citizens.
 Relatedly, they have a right to be protected from self-incrimination.
 Criminal defendants, no matter their immigration status, are also entitled to free counsel.

 Immigrants don’t need to be convicted of a crime to be deported, though.
 Immigration courts, which decide whether people can stay or must leave, are separate from the federal court system.
 As immigration judges don’t hear criminal cases, noncitizens in that system are not entitled to free counsel.
 That has led, at times, to children representing themselves.

-Defense of immigrants’ due-process rights has transcended ideological lines.
+Defense of immigrants’ due process rights has transcended ideological lines.
 Late Supreme Court Justice Antonin Scalia, a conservative, wrote in a 1993 opinion: “It is well established that the Fifth Amendment entitles aliens to due process of law in deportation proceedings.”

 Location adds a layer of complexity.
 Constitutional rights don’t always fully apply at U.S. borders, including ports of entry like airports.
 Anyone, including U.S. citizens, can be searched in those places in ways that may not be deemed legal elsewhere, under the Fourth Amendment.